DrakeMech/Portfolio_Projects/SensorData/README.md

 # Sensor Data from Phone Device to MIDI via WebSocket

-This project bridges sensor data received over OSC (Open Sound Control) to MIDI Control Change (CC) signals using WebSockets and the Web MIDI API in the browser.
+This project bridges sensor data received from OSC (Open Sound Control) to MIDI Control Change (CC) signals using WebSockets and the Web MIDI API in the browser.
-You can use Sensors2OSC which has is very compact and simple to use.
+You can use Sensors2OSC which has is very compact and simple to use for sending that OSC data through your Phone Device.

 ## Overview